readyready15728/misc/pharo-notes.md

 * "Literal arrays are created at parse time and are read-only" (but copies are mutable—presumably the `isReadOnlyObject` primitive code handles this detail).
 * Use dynamic arrays for instances like this one: `{ (2 + 3) .
 (6 * 6) }`.
+* Dynamic arrays are mutable from the get-go and do not need to be sent `copy`.
 * Pharo works with the system clipboard.
 How's that for Smalltalk playing along nice with the host system? :)
 * Use `&` for logical "and" and `|` for logical "or".
 Logical "not" is a unary